stangreg/Ignitron/README.md

 #### Preset format
 **Ignitron** stores presets in a JSON format using the SPIFFS file system.
 Each preset is stored in a separate file and presets are organized in a separate text file called 'PresetList.txt'.
-This list simply stored the file names of the presets, the order defines the way the banks are filled.
+This list simply stores the file names of the presets, the order defines the way the banks are filled.
 An example preset file would look like this:
 ```
 {"PresetNumber": 127, "UUID":"DEFBB271-B3EE-4C7E-A623-2E5CA53B6DDA",